ektrah/nsec/index.md

 * **Easy-to-use** -- NSec wants you to fall into the "pit of success."
 It provides a strongly typed data model that represents keys and shared secrets with specific classes rather than naked byte arrays.
-This avoids accidentally using a key with a wrong algorithm, etc. There are still some hard problems, though, where NSec isn't as easy-to-use as one might wish, such as nonce generation and key management.
+This avoids accidentally using a key with a wrong algorithm, etc. (There are still some hard problems where NSec isn't as easy-to-use as one might wish, though, such as nonce generation and key management.)

 * **Secure** -- In addition to the security provided by the cryptographic primitives themselves, NSec tries to make using these primitives as secure by